mavryk-network/mavryk-protocol/docs/atlas/smart_rollups.rst

 Address
 ^^^^^^^

-When a smart rollup is originated on the Layer 1, a unique address is generated to uniquely identify it.
+When a Smart Rollup is originated on the Layer 1, a unique address is generated to uniquely identify it.
 A smart rollup address starts with the prefix ``sr1``
-(see also the :ref:`kinds of address prefixes in Mavryk <address_prefixes_atlas>`).
+(see also :doc:`./accounts`).

 Inputs
 ^^^^^^